learn-co-students/nyc04-seng-ft-053120/13-intro-to-sinatra-and-mvc/README.md

 We're going to start creating a Recipe Book app where a user can keep track of their recipes!
 There's different concepts that we have to cover throughout this project, so building this up is going to take us the next few lectures.

-- Domain: Recipe Book
+Recipe App
+Models: user, recipe
-- Relationships: User -< Recipes
+Relationships: user -< recipe
-- App Name: Flatiron Recipes
+App Name: Nerdy Nummies

 #### Deliverables
 For each deliverable, what is the route?
 What CRUD action does is correspond to?